TikTok's "Blockcore" Is the Latest Fashion Trend Stolen From Latina & Black Women

 Raquel Reichard, Puerto Rican

-Raquel Reichard grew up in a largely Puerto Rican neighbourhood in East Orlando, Florida, in the 1990s and early 2000s.
+Raquel Reichard grew up in a largely Puerto Rican neighborhood in East Orlando, Florida, in the 1990s and early 2000s.
 Around her, most people were migrants trying to create a new life for themselves in the city.
-“I would say 80 per cent of my neighbourhood was made up of transplants, either directly from one of the Caribbean islands or cities in the Northeast,” Reichard tells Refinery29 Somos.
-While her own parents were born in Puerto Rico, they were raised in New York and relocated to Orlando during one of the most iconic times in the city’s basketball team’s history: the mid-'90s.
+“I would say 80 percent of my neighborhood was made up of transplants, either directly from one of the Caribbean islands or cities in the Northeast,” Reichard tells Somos.
+While her own parents were born in Puerto Rico, they were raised in New York and relocated to Orlando during one of the most iconic times in the city’s basketball team’s history: the mid-’90s.

 AdvertisementADVERTISEMENT